Bad Company (1931 film)

 Bad Company is a 1931 American pre-Code gangster film directed and co-written by Tay Garnett with Tom Buckingham based on Jack Lait's 1930 novel Put on the Spot.
 It stars Helen Twelvetrees and Ricardo Cortez.
 Told from the view of a woman, the working titles of this film were The Gangster's Wife and The Mad Marriage.
 Unlike many static early sound films, Garnett includes several scenes using a moving camera climaxing in a gigantic assault on an office building with both sides using heavy machine guns.

+The film adapts a novel by Jack Lait.

 Plot

 Rich and beautiful Helen King is about to marry Steve Carlyle, a wealthy young professional.
 Unknown to Helen and her family, Steve is a legal advisor to a megalomaniac gangster Goldie Gorio.

 Steve wishes to leave the rackets but Goldie reintroduces him to his future father-in-law, a rival gangster where both parties see the marriage as a symbol of peace and an end of violence in their transactions.
 Steve remains with Goldie and fills in for him to a visit to a rival gangster's boat where he is ambushed and nearly killed by their machine gun.
 Helen vows revenge on Goldie.